htwangtw/hrvtrt/preregisteration.md

 The preprocessing procedure will be developed using simulated test data before applying it to real dataset.
 The project will use `neurokit2` for its support in both respiratory volume data and pulse oximetry data.
-The respiratory volume data will be processed with method developed by [Khodadad1 et al.2018].
+The respiratory volume data will be processed with method developed by [Khodadad1 et al., 2018].
 For pulse oximetry data, we preprocess the signal with peak detection methods reported in [Elgendi et al., 2013].

 #### Exclusion criteria